How to Find a Pro Bono Opportunity

 Virginia Innocence Project Student Group Student volunteers assist clinic attorneys in evaluating claims of innocence by prisoners in Virginia, and assessing the appropriate avenues of legal relief available.

-Ad-Hoc Pro Bono Opportunities These are shorter-term pro bono opportunities.
-With limited time commitments, they are generally available on a first-come, first-served basis.
+Ad-Hoc Pro Bono Opportunities These are shorter-term pro bono opportunities with more limited time commitments than the In-House projects.
+These projects are available on a first-come, first-served basis.
+All projects will be publicized through e-mail alerts and will be viewable on Goodworks.

 PSJD This national database, designed to facilitate student public service and pro bono work, includes more than 200 law school members and more than 13,000 public service organizations.
 Students can visit http://psjd.org to open a free account and search for potential sponsoring organizations or unpaid internships in different geographic or substantive law areas.